 - Canada Life – is a Canadian company founded in 1847 that offers life, health, and disability insurance for groups and individuals.
 They are a proud ERC member, offering lump sum and drawdown options.

-- Club – a private capital initiative, structured as a Club Deal offering its shareholders the opportunity to invest directly in mid-cap companies.
+- Club – a private capital initiative, structured as a Club Deal offering its shareholders the opportunity to invest directly in mid-cap firms.

 - Crown – one of their many businesses is the acquisition, development and sale of real estate properties, but they’re also equity release scheme experts.

-- Equity Release Club – a private capital initiative, they offer more flexibility in terms of investment policy, governance and exit strategy compared to a traditional PE fund.
+- Equity Release Club – a private capital initiative, they offer more flexibility in terms of investment policy, governance and exit strategy compared to a traditional PE fund3.

 - Equity Release Supermarket – founded by Mark Gregory in 2008, in a few years has grown to become one of the top advisory services.

-- Equity Release Wise – they focus on the management of Private Equity closed-end funds investing in small and medium sized companies.
+- Equity Release Wise – they focus on the management of Private Equity closed-end funds investing in small and medium sized firms.

-- Go Compare – one of the more versatile insurance companies out there, they deal on anything ranging from an equity release plan to pet insurance.
+- Go Compare – one of the more versatile insurance suppliers out there, they deal on anything ranging from an equity release plan to pet insurance.

 - Guardian – a British daily newspaper that often writes about equity release.

-- Halifax – an established private equity firm that invests alongside owners and managers of industry-leading growing and profitable companies.
+- Halifax – an established private equity firm that invests alongside owners and managers of industry-leading growing and profitable firms.